jialinjiao/udacity_CarND/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2] ![alt text][image3]

+I also sample the first image of each class and display them in the notebook.

 Although I understand the benefits of data augmentation, I have not done that for this project just to see how it works out.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.